katjatuma/katjatuma.github.io/index.md

 # Katja Tuma

 <p style="text-align: left;">
-In 2021 I joined the <a href="https://www.cs.vu.nl/en/research/computer-systems/foundational-and-experimental-security/index.aspx" target="_blank">Foundational and Experimental Security</a> research group as Assistant Professor (Universitair docent 2) and am working at the Department of Computer Science at <a href="https://www.cs.vu.nl/en/" target="_blank">Vrije Universiteit Amsterdam</a>.
+In 2021 I joined the <a href="https://vu.nl/en/about-vu/more-about/foundational-and-experimental-security-computer-science" target="_blank">Foundational and Experimental Security</a> research group as Assistant Professor (Universitair docent 2) and am working at the Department of Computer Science at <a href="https://www.cs.vu.nl/en/" target="_blank">Vrije Universiteit Amsterdam</a> within the <a href="https://www.vucompsys.net">Computer Systems</a> group.
 I hold a Ph.D. in Computer Science and Engineering, which I completed at the <a href="https://www.gu.se" target="_blank">University of Gothenburg</a>.
 I am an active member of <a href="https://eugain.eu">EUGAIN</a> (WG3: From Ph.D. to Professor), and diversity co-officer for CSE department at the VU.
 </p>